katjad/javascript101-handbook/what_makes_a_good_javascript_developer.md

 * People Skills

-> Remember if you feels difficult or confusing, thats's good!
+> Remember if learning JS feels difficult or confusing, thats's good!
 It means you are learning something!